kazizi-dev/system-monitoring/README.md

 # system-monitoring-design
-System monitoring design with the help of Elastic ELK stack, AWS, and Docker.
+System monitoring with the help of Elastic ELK stack, AWS, and Docker.

 ### Motivation:
 Build a system that can answer business and technical related questions for